cogumbreiro/cogumbreiro.github.io/index.md

 <figcaption>My v-Card as a QR Code.</figcaption>
 </figure>

-Hello, I am a PhD student, advised by [Francisco Martins] at [ULisboa].
-I am interested in type theory, concurrency, and parallel programming.
+Hello, I am a PhD student advised by [Francisco Martins] at [ULisboa].
+I am interested in type theory, concurrency theory, and parallel programming.

 ## Publications